Bloodmallet/wowtc/docs/character/class-trivia.md

 ### Stagger

-Uppon exiting combat your stagger pool is removed after at most 4 seconds (8 ticks).
+- Uppon exiting combat your stagger pool is removed after at most 4 seconds (8 ticks).

 ### Black Ox Statue

 Pulses threat in a radius (?y) every 3s, the amount of threat per pulse is x1.25 of your total AP

 Has 50% of your HP at the time of summon, ~95% damage reduction against AoE, ~15% damage reduction against direct magic damage, ~75% damage reduction against direct physical damage.

+### Dampen Harm

+Damage reduction is proportional to damage taken after mitigation (armor, versatility etc.; stagger is not considered mitigation) and follows `.2+.3*x` where x is damage taken / max health.

 ## Shaman